-Alyssa Lankford represents management in all phases of labor and employment law, including litigation in state and federal court courts, before regulatory and administrative agencies, and in arbitration matters.
-Her practice includes counseling and representing clients in a broad range of matters arising out of the employer-employee relationship, including employment discrimination, harassment, approved leave, wage and hour actions, discipline and termination, policies and procedures, drug and alcohol testing, arbitration provisions and programs, and non-solicitation and confidentiality agreements, as well as litigation avoidance and compliance with other federal and state laws.
+Alyssa Lankford represents management in all phases of labor and employment law, including individual plaintiff and class/collective litigation in federal and state courts, before regulatory and administrative agencies, and in arbitration matters.
+Her practice includes counseling and representing clients in a broad range of matters arising out of the employer-employee relationship, including employment discrimination, harassment, approved leave, wage and hour issues, discipline and termination, policies and procedures, drug and alcohol testing, arbitration provisions and programs, and non-solicitation and confidentiality agreements, as well as litigation avoidance and compliance with other federal and state laws.

 Professional Organizations and Memberships

 - Selected by peers for inclusion in The Best Lawyers in America: Ones to Watch (labor and employment litigation)

 - Oklahoma Bar Association

 Civic Involvement and Leadership